grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "We may have a pair of ears yet."

-"That would be a nice change.
-Most of these fuckers are OK at rudimentary steering, but they're useless on sonar."
+"That would be a nice fucking change.
+Most of these fuckers are OK at rudimentary steering, but they're fuckin' useless on sonar."

 [//]: # (### they surface at night)

 [//]: # (Early-night: night 1, run to Stilt City)
 A few hours later the clocks and sun charts coordinated to tell them that it was well after dark on the surface.
-Percy had them come up to periscope depth and she put the scope up to check the surface.
-With an empty black horizon in all directions, she had Gregory blow air into the main ballast tanks from the low-pressure system and raise the _Prospect_ fully up to the surface.
+Percy had the boat come up to periscope depth and she put the scope up to check the surface.
+Finding an empty black horizon in all directions, she had Gregory blow air into the main ballast tanks from the low-pressure system and raise the _Prospect_ fully up to the surface.

 Captain Percy's standard strategy for a cargo run was to stay underwater and run slow on the batteries during the day, and surface to run on the diesels at night.
-Running on the disels meant moving much faster and recharging the ship's batteries at the same time.
-Even with all the shipping traffic, the oceans were still mostly huge open spaces.
+Running on the diesels meant moving much faster and recharging the ship's batteries at the same time.
+Even with all the shipping traffic these days, the oceans were still mostly huge open spaces.
 A submarine running with no lights on the surface at night was a dark and tiny target, unlikely to be spotted by anyone.
 The main risk was being tracked by radar --- on the surface they created a fairly strong radar signature.
 But they ran their own radar receiver while on the surface.
-If anyone else was tracking with radar, they would see the signal and know they were there, usually with plenty of time for the _Prospect_ to disappear underwater and change course.
+If anyone else was tracking the _Prospect_ with radar, the _Prospect's_ crew would see the signal and know they were there, usually with plenty of time for the _Prospect_ to disappear underwater and change course.

 The only other way they might be found is if an Authority ship heard the _Prospect's_ rumbling diesels on sonar.
-But to do that they would have to be within ten or twenty nautical miles of the _Prospect_, not an impossible scenario, but unlikely on any normal night of a cargo run.
+But to do that they would have to be within ten or twenty nautical miles of the _Prospect_.
+Not an impossible scenario, but unlikely on any normal night of a cargo run.

-Captain Percy also always kept one more ancient backup system for spotting any trouble early: she put someone up in the lookout ring with binoculars.
-As soon as the deck was above the surface of the water, Percy and Hemi went up through the top hatch in the control room and climbed to the bridge well at the top of the sail.
+Captain Percy also always kept one more ancient backup system for spotting any trouble early going: she put someone up in the lookout ring with binoculars.
+As soon as the deck was above the surface of the water, Percy and Hemi went up through the top hatch in the control room and climbed to the bridge at the top of the sail.
 Percy had the radar mast raised, which had two lookout rings mounted to it, one on either side, and called Owen up.
 As he came up onto the bridge she handed him binoculars and pointed to the lookout rings.
 Owen kept climbing.

 Percy looked at Hemi.
-"Be glad you don't have to do lookout duty anymore."
+"Be glad you don't have to do fucking lookout duty anymore."

 "I am."
 Said Hemi.
 "I remember it well.
-At night, you're just standing up there in the wind, like you are swimming through pure blackness.
+At night, you are just standing up there in the wind, like you are swimming through pure blackness.
 Your mind starts to play tricks on you when you most need to keep your mind clear.
-It's a young person's job."
+It is a young person's job."

 "Reliable young people, anyway."
 Said Percy.
 "Hey down there in the control room," she shouted down through the hatch, "you can start the diesels."